So many people have floral questions. Here are the most frequently asked:

 Flowers that are in season during your wedding are always the most available and the most inexpensive.
 Click HERE to find out the bloom season for flowers.

 I want to send an arrangement for a birthday, what should I send?

 A fun and creative way to say happy birthday, is to send the persons "birth" flower.
 Like a birth stone, each month of the year has its own unique flower.
-CLICK HERE to find out what your birth flower is.

 How can I preserve my wedding flowers?

 Many brides what their wedding bouquet to last forever.
 There are a couple options for doing that.

 Hang the bouquet upside down in a cool, dry, dark place.
 After it dries, place it in a box lined with tissue paper.
 If you don't have space to store the whole bouquet and know you would never look lovingly at a bunch of dried flowers, select a few blooms to press.
 Just open a dictionary, fold a paper towel over the blooms on a page, then close the book and leave it flat.
 The next time you look up a word―voila!―you'll find a flattened-flower keepsake.
 You may even decide to use a few pressed flowers to adorn your first-anniversary card.